This is a circuit that can make an LED light up from a dead battery!

 What is a Joule Thief Circuit:

-A Joule Thief is a simple voltage booster or step up converter circuit that is designed to efficiently extract the remaining energy from a low voltage power source.
+A Joule Thief circuit is a simple voltage booster or step up converter circuit that is designed to efficiently extract the remaining energy from a low voltage power source.

-The concept behind the joule thief is to use a minimal number of components, to boost the voltage of a nearly depleted battery enabling the powering of low voltage devices even when the battery voltage is below the typical operating voltage of the device.
+The concept behind the joule thief is to use a minimal number of components to boost the voltage of a nearly depleted battery enabling the powering of low voltage devices even when the battery voltage is below the typical operating voltage of the device.

 Parts List: